First of all, I want to wish all readers a happy new year with this first post of 2011.

 My time in Budapest was mostly about spending time in cafes, enjoying friend company.
 When I came to Shanghai from Budapest in 2004, one of the things I missed the most were cafes, the right places to meet friends and spend a few hours in the afternoon.
 At that time, the only approximation was Xin Tian Di’s Starbucks, and later Vienna Cafe (that I like so much because it reminds me of Budapest).
 7 years later, Shanghai has a large choice of bars and cafes, often located in the old houses of the French Concession.
 Cafe culture has come back to Shanghai, and I love it… this is what I think sitting on some of the Budapest Cafes.

-The trip continued to Dijon with Christmas and family reunion, and a short trip to Lyon.
-Once again, Lyon was built much earlier than art deco time but a few art deco building can be found.
-The best example is surely the “hotel college” in Saint-Jean.
-Located in the medieval district, the 30’s building is just out of place in the decor, probably as much Broadway Mansions was when it was built.
+The trip continued to Lyon, that was built much earlier than art deco time but a number of art deco building can be found.
+One of the best example is surely the “hotel college” in Saint-Jean.
+Located in the medieval district, the 30’s building is just out of place in the decor, probably as much Broadway Mansions or Savoy Apartments was when they were built.
 The first element to be seen is the incredible art Deco door, a wonderful work of iron, similar to some found in Shanghai.
 The building itself is art deco, somewhat similar to the Savoy apartment on Chang Shu lu.
 It is also very similar to some of the long gone buildings on avenue Dubail (today the North South elevated highway), that were destroyed in the 90’s.
 Just like seeing European architecture is Shanghai reminds me of Europe, seeing similar architecture in Europe…. reminds me of Shanghai, bringing one of those Shanghai flashbacks.